stanwood/StanwoodUITestingCore_iOS/README.md

 #### ON/OFF switch

-If you want to disable the listner, call:
+If you want to disable the listener, call:

 ```swift
 listener.shouldListen = false